-We first demonstrate limitations of the common practice of reporting exclusively a $R_t^{2(fvm)}$ (e.g., Xu's/Johnson's/Vonesh-Chinchilli's measure) without decomposing total variance to form our suite of total R^2 measures (as in, e.g., Payne, Lee, & Federmeier, 2015; Stolz, 2015).
+We first demonstrate limitations of the common practice of reporting exclusively a $R_t^{2(frm)}$ (e.g., Xu's/Johnson's/Vonesh-Chinchilli's measure) without decomposing total variance to form our suite of total $R^2$ measures (as in, e.g., Payne, Lee, & Federmeier, 2015; Stolz, 2015).
 Figure 2 Panel A depicts four conditions.
 In each condition, the level-1 residual variance is the same and there is a single level-1 predictor.
-Further, each condition has an identical $R_t^{2(fvm)}$ of .80.
+Further, each condition has an identical $R_t^{2(frm)}$ of .80.
 Nonetheless, each condition corresponds to a unique substantive interpretation regarding the proportion of variance explained; namely, each condition involves different sources that contribute to explained variance.
 This is illustrated for each condition using both a line plot (wherein each thin [black] line is a cluster-specific regression line and the thick [red] line is the average regression line) and in a corresponding bar chart

 Figure 2.
-Limitations of the common practice of reporting a $R_i^{2(fim)}$ measure analog (e.g., Vonesh-Chinchilli/Xu/Johnson's measure) without decomposing scaled total variance into proportions: Substantively different patterns yield the same $R_i^{2(fim)}$. $R_i^{2(fim)}$ was defined in Figure 1 and Table 1.
+Limitations of the common practice of reporting a $R_t^{2(fim)}$ measure analog (e.g., Vonesh-Chinchilli/Xu/Johnson's measure) without decomposing scaled total variance into proportions: Substantively different patterns yield the same $R_t^{2(fim)}$ . $R_t^{2(fim)}$ was defined in Figure 1 and Table 1.
 Thin (black) lines = cluster-specific regression lines; thick (red) line = marginal (mean) regression line in panel A and regression line in panel B; dots = cluster-specific values.
 See the online article for the color version of this figure.

 (showing the decomposition of scaled variance into proportions, previously defined in Figure 1).
-For instance, panel A, column 1 reflects a situation wherein $R_i^{2(fim)} = .80$ such that variance is explained solely by f_1 , and no variance is explained via random effects (i.e., v or m).
-In contrast, panel A, columns 2 and 3 depict situations wherein again $R_t^{2(fvm)} = .80$, but now variance is explained exclusively via random effects (v or m, respectively) and the fixed slope is actually equal to 0.
-Clearly these situations in Figure 2, panel A correspond with vastly different interpretations regarding the influence of the predictor on the outcome and the slope variation (within) intercept variation (between)
+For instance, panel A, column 1 reflects a situation wherein $R_t^{2(fim)} = .80$ such that variance is explained solely by $f_1$ , and no variance is explained via random effects (i.e., v or m).
+In contrast, panel A, columns 2 and 3 depict situations wherein again $R_t^{2(fim)} = .80$ , but now variance is explained exclusively via random effects (v or m, respectively) and the fixed slope is actually equal to 0.
+Clearly these situations in Figure 2, panel A correspond with vastly different interpretations regarding the influence of the predictor on the outcome and the extent of across-cluster heterogeneity.
+In column 1, cluster membership yields no predictive information, whereas in column 3, the predictor yields no predictive information.
+In column 2, the predictor yields cluster-specific predictive information but no marginal information.
+These are extreme examples; a more realistic and nuanced situation is presented in panel A, column 4, wherein each of the aforementioned sources explains some variance in the outcome, combining to yield $R_i^{2(frm)} = .80$ .